BUTT ERFLIES

 Vanessa atalanta (Linnaeus, 1758)

-The wingspan is 48–55 mm.
+Wingspan 48–55 mm.

 Distribution: From North Africa through Europe, Central Asia and Siberia to North America and New Zealand.
 Occurs sporadically in the foothills of the Northern Tien Shan and Dzhungarskiy Alatau.
 In Kazakhstan: from the Ural region. through the northern and central regions (locally) to Altai, Dzhungarskiy Alatau and Tien Shan.